Offaly emergency services join forces to help seriously ill local woman

 The emergency services are now coming together to host a family day at Edenderry GAA's Rosderra Gaelic Park on Saturday, November 9.
 It will take place from 10am to 3pm on the day.

-The fire service, gardaí, Defence Forces, Irish Prison Service, Order of Malta, Civil Defence, Bumbleance and Irish Red Cross are among the participants.
+The ambulance service in Edenderry, who are organising the event, will be joined by fire service, gardaí, Defence Forces, Irish Prison Service, Order of Malta, Civil Defence, Bumbleance and Irish Red Cross.

 Families can gather at the venue to learn CPR and about the services and the vehicles used by the above services.